visionary" Georgia Straight

-A multi-faceted artist, Raine-Reusch was a founder of the Rainforest World Music Festival (voted as one of the top 10 fests in the world) in Sarawak, Malaysia, and served as the Artistic Director for 7 years.
-He has been the Artistic Director of the Borneo Jazz Fest, a consultant for the Korean government, and the consultant for Cirque du Soleil's Quidam.
-He has been a producer on numerous CDs and CD ROMs on Canadian and international labels.
-As a mentor he has launched the careers of numerous international and Grammy award-winning artists.
+A multi-faceted artist, Raine-Reusch was a founder of the Rainforest World Music Festival (voted in top 10 fests in the world) in Sarawak, Malaysia, and served as Artistic Director for 8 years.
+He has been the Artistic Director of the Borneo Jazz Fest, a consultant for the Korean Government, and the consultant for Cirque du Soleil's Quidam.
+Raine-Reusch has been the producer on numerous international labels, and has launched the careers of numerous international and Grammy award-winning artists.
 He has been a guest lecturer in the fields of composition, performance, ethnomusicology, and psychology at prominent universities and conferences worldwide.
 He was a contributing editor for Musicworks Magazine and published Play the World: 101 World Instrument Primer with Mel Bay Publications.
-As an organologist, Raine-Reusch has taught at Kenyon College in Ohio, been a consultant for the Stearn’s Collection at the University of Michigan, a consultant for The Museum of Making Music in Carlsbad, and the Director of Acquisitions for the Musical Instrument Museum in Phoenix.
-Raine-Reusch is a founding Board Member of the Museum of World Music, a past Board Member of the Canadian New Music Network, a member of the Canadian League of Composers, an Affiliate of the Canadian Music Centre, and the Executive Director of the Red Chamber Cultural Society.
+As an organologist, Raine-Reusch was an Associate Professor at the Central Conservatory of Music in Beijing, a guest lecturer at Kenyon College in Ohio, a consultant for the Stearn’s Collection at the University of Michigan, a consultant for The Museum of Making Music in Carlsbad, and the Director of Acquisitions for the Musical Instrument Museum in Phoenix.
+Raine-Reusch is a past Board Member of the Canadian New Music Network, a member of the Canadian League of Composers, an Affiliate of the Canadian Music Centre and the Executive Director of the Red Chamber Cultural Society.

 Randy's Blog - Within The Wind: stories of musicians, thoughts on music, life and perception